RealLifeGlobal/worker_manager/README.md

+# Warning
+Once upon the time, this package was deleted by hackers that works for https://miviva.com I have no idea why, but i suppose they used dev token brute force.
+This is the reason why package turns out to be forked from some random person on github, despite the fact that I am the original creator and destibuter of this free and open source project.
+This is the only state of repository i could get at the time i wrote a request to github support.
+If you interested in such destructive behavior from https://miviva.com, you can reach me through email - dsrenesanse@icloud.com, so i can provide clear evidence from github activity logs.
+Thank you and be very caution with dev tokens, ssh is the only way.

 # Worker Manager

 Worker Manager is a powerful and easy-to-use library that helps you efficiently manage CPU-intensive tasks in your Flutter applications.
 It offers several advantages over traditional async programming or the built-in compute method.
 Note that the functions you are passing should either be static methods, globally defined functions or lambdas to ensure they are accessible from other isolates.